 The focus of the natural park is famed Sagres Peninsula, where Sagres Point and Cape Saint Vincent are located.
-Here, the imposing limestone cliffs have been carved into a series of rugged headlands and offshore sea stacks that signal the extreme southwestern finale of mainland Europe.
-In fact, for millennia this exact site was considered the end of the known European world (see also Cape Saint Vincent | Quick Travel Advice).
-All that changed in the early 15th century, when Prince Henry the Navigator established a school of navigation in Sagres from which the European Age of Discovery was launched into the big blue unknown.
+Here, the imposing limestone cliffs have been carved into a series of rugged headlands and offshore stacks that signal the grand finale of mainland Europe.
+In fact, for millennia this exact site was considered the end of the known European world (see also Cape Saint Vincent | Travel Advice).
+All that has changed in the early 15th century, when Prince Henry the Navigator established a school of navigation in Sagres from which the Age of Discovery was launched.